wopdevries/make-dds-dataset/README.md

 License
 MIT License (see LICENSE file, add via GitHub interface if not present).
+GPL v3 License with Apache 2.0 note for libdds.so
 Citation
 If you use this dataset, please cite: